 Dry mouth is a condition that is carefully considered during the dental hygiene appointment.
 Clients may not know they have dry mouth and may lose as much as half of their saliva production before feeling the side effects.
-Diagnosis of xerostomia is based on client history and oral examination.
-When appropriate, dental hygienists will make referrals.
+Diagnosis of xerostomia is based on client history and oral examination, and, when appropriate, dental hygienists will also make referrals.